Water Education Foundation: Publications, briefings and conferences

 In 2000, the Foundation released a book, Water and the Shaping of California, written by then-Program Director Sue McClurg.
-With a foreword written by historian Kevin Starr, the book features historical photos of water while the text discusses the way water has influenced the development of the state's cities and farms.
-The book includes well-known quotations and excerpts from literature about water.

 Each year the Foundation organizes conferences and briefings that focus on current water issues and include prominent speakers from the water community.
 Events in 2009 included a U.S.–Mexico Binational Drought Science conference with the California Department of Water Resources.
 Events in 2010 have included an International Groundwater Conference, organized with the University of California, Davis, with speakers from organizations including U.S. Geological Survey, International Water Management Institute and the California Farm Bureau.
 In August 2010 the Foundation was one of several nonpartisan groups (including the California Center for the Book and the California State Library) that participated in 'Water Conversations' held in the Sacramento Delta area by the University of California Cooperative Extension Service.